Mapleton Public Schools Air Force Junior Reserve Officer Training Corps!

 We are looking forward to having our cadets back in action!
 If you have questions, or if you are interested in joining Mapleton's JROTC program next year, students should contact their school director or the JROTC office, 303.853.1221, or 303.853.1222.

 Updated July 30, 2020

 Mapleton’s Air Force JROTC program will pivot to a virtual process to start the upcoming school year.
 Program instructors will interact with the returning cadets virtually, four times a week, including three days of Air Force curriculum and one leadership day.
 The ROTC program will begin Wednesday, Sept.
 2. Cadets will complete online assignments throughout the school day and at home.
-On the leadership day, instructors plan to interact with cadet leaders virtually and guide them through activities which involve all cadets.
+On the leadership day, instructors plan to interact with cadet leaders virtually and guide them through activities that involve all cadets.
 New cadets will have until Thursday, Sept.
 17, to sign up for the program.
-This year, new cadets will be in the program by name only and fully participate starting second semester.
+This year, new cadets will be in the program by name only and fully participate starting the second semester.
 Additional information will be made available to students when school begins on Thursday, Aug.
 27.